William Clements, 3rd Earl of Leitrim: Career

-1878 assassination
+Death

-In April 1878, after surviving various attempts on his life, Lord Leitrim was assassinated, along with his clerk and driver, near Cratlagh Wood while on his way to Milford (a village he owned in its entirety) from his home, Manor Vaughan (usually known as Mulroy House), on Mulroy Bay.
+In April 1878, after surviving various attempts on his life, Lord Leitrim was shot dead, along with his clerk and driver, near Cratlagh Wood while on his way to Milford (a village he owned in its entirety) from his home, Manor Vaughan (usually known as Mulroy House), on the shores of Mulroy Bay.
 Michael Heraghty and brothers Thomas and Bernard McGranahan were arrested.
 "The gun butt had been traced to Heraghty, and paper for the wadding used to load the rifle was traced to a school copybook owned by the McGranahans.
 The McGranahans were released from Lifford Jail due to a lack of evidence.
 Heraghty died in Lifford Jail of typhus...
 The assassins, Nial Shiels of Doughmore, an itinerant tailor, Michael Hergarty of Tullyconnell, and Michael McElwee of Ballyworiskey, were from the remote Fanad Peninsula.
 In 1877, "McElwee's father was involved in litigation with Leitrim with the result that McElwee was rendered bankrupt, and his house and farm were sold at auction."

-Leitrim was buried in Dublin at St Michan's church, amid scenes of great agitation.
+Leitrim was buried in Dublin at St. Michan's Church, amid scenes of great agitation.
 "The mob wanted to wreak their drunken rage on the dead body of the old Earl, as it was not enough that he had been murdered; and when they were disappointed in their charitable desire to throw the corpse into the street, they howled and yelled an accompaniment of brutal hate to the funeral service.
 It was a disgraceful affair, scarcely possible in any other latitude of the civilized world."

 A monument with a cross was set up at Kindrum in 1960 honoring McElwee, Shiels, and Michael Heraghty as the men whose actions "Ended the tyranny of landlordism".